wrmz/Conference-Notes/Day2-Talk08.md

 - [Geofencing](https://catalogue.projectsbyif.com/images/geofencing.svg)
     - Access is controlled depending on the physical location of the person, using something like GPS

 ## How We Apply It

+I think there are some fair and usable patterns in IF's catalogue that would make our site and app feel more friendly overall.
+If in the future we discover an area where user's are feeling wary about sharing data with us, these provide ways to make the customer feel in control, and thereby more likely to share their information.
+Some information is always better than none, and we want more signups in the long run.